Comparison of American and British English: Employment and recruitment

-In BrE, the term curriculum vitae (commonly abbreviated to CV) is used to describe the document prepared by applicants containing their credentials required for a job.
+In BrE, the term CV — as an abbreviation of curriculum vitae, that is used infrequently — is used to describe the document prepared by applicants containing their credentials required for a job.
 In AmE, the term résumé is more commonly used, with CV primarily used in academic or research contexts, and is usually more comprehensive than a résumé.
+As AmE has a severe aversion to the use of accented letters, résumé is often written just as "resume", which in BrE is often misinterpreted as to "carry on from where left off" thus causing much confusion.

 Insurance

 AmE distinguishes between coverage as a noun and cover as a verb; an American seeks to buy enough insurance coverage in order to adequately cover a particular risk.
 BrE uses the word "cover" for both the noun and verb forms.

 Transport

 AmE speakers refer to transportation and BrE speakers to transport.
 (Transportation in the UK has traditionally meant the punishment of criminals by deporting them to an overseas penal colony.)
-In AmE, the word transport is usually used only as a verb, seldom as a noun or adjective except in reference to certain specialised objects, such as a tape transport or a military transport (e.g., a troop transport, a kind of vehicle, not an act of transporting).
+In AmE, the word transport is usually used only as a verb, seldom as a noun or adjective except in reference to certain special objects, such as a tape transport or a military transport (e.g., a troop transport, a kind of vehicle, not an act of transporting).